famibelle/AISeminar/ai_seminar_slides.md

 # Foundation Models

 **Definition:**
-- Foundation models are :followup[**pre-trained, versatile, and powerful AI models**]{question="What makes foundation models more versatile compared to traditional AI models?" questionId="be7e341a-fcdd-410d-a183-5fbc1e4ceda8"} capable of generalizing across many tasks and domains.
+- Foundation models are **pre-trained, versatile, and powerful AI models** capable of generalizing across many tasks and domains.
 - They serve as a base for developing specific applications via fine-tuning or prompt engineering.

 **Examples:**
-- **GPT-4 (OpenAI):** Advanced language model for text generation, context understanding, and complex problem-solving.
+- **GPT-5 (OpenAI):** Advanced language model for text generation, context understanding, and complex problem-solving.
-- **LLaMA 2 (Meta):** Open-source large model adaptable to various use cases.
+- **LLaMA (Meta):** Open-source large model adaptable to various use cases.
 - **Mistral 7B (Mistral AI):** French state-of-the-art model optimized for natural language understanding and generation.
-- **Kyutai (France):** Specialized in natural language processing and speech recognition, with strong multilingual capabilities.
+- **Kyutai :** Specialized in natural language processing and speech recognition, with strong multilingual capabilities.
 - **Whisper (OpenAI):** Robust speech-to-text model supporting multiple languages and optimized for noisy environments.